devicetree-org/devicetree-specification/source/chapter2-devicetree-basics.rst

                                   address+1  22
                                   address+2  33
                                   address+3  44

+                            This can be used to convey boolean information, where 0 is false and any other value is true.
+This is useful since adding and removing a property to change a boolean value is inconvenient and can be obscure, since a missing property is obviously not visible.
    ``<u64>``                Represents a 64-bit integer in big-endian format.
 Consists of
                             two ``<u32>`` values where the first value contains the most significant bits of the integer and the second value contains